haltakov/iwanttoreadmore/website/content/blog/business-open-source-tutorials.md

 Title: Building a product in the open: open source, open metrics, open development.
 Date: 2020-07-05
 Slug: building-a-product-in-the-open
-Image: building-open-cover.jpg
+Image: open.jpg
-Summary: I had this idea, when I started my personal blog couple of months ago.
+Summary: I had this idea, when I started my personal blog.
 I was writing on different topics like self-driving cars, technology and travel.
-Sometimes, I touched on topics about which I could write a whole new article.
-I had so many ideas, but how to decide, what to write about next?
-Wouldn't it be nice if I could just ask my readers?
+Sometimes, I touched on topics I could write more about.
+I had many ideas, but how to decide, what to write about next?
+Only if I could ask my readers?

 ## The Idea